-There are 4 700 doctors that belong to the Fedhealth Network and so they assert that 96% of their members have access to these doctors in a 10km radius of their homes.
+There are 4 700 doctors that belong to the Fedhealth Network so that 96% of their members have access to these doctors in a 10km radius of their homes.

-There is a tier that begins with a salary bracket of less than R4 749 a month, where the principal member pays R463 and it extends up to members with a salary of more than R11 100 a month, where the principal member pays R1 418.
+This plan caters for lower income members who have not had previous medical plans.
+It begins with a salary bracket of less than R4 749 a month, where the main member pays R463.
+And extends up to members with a salary of more than R11 100 a month, where the main member pays R1 418.

 Other benefits include: